jejjohnson/research_journal_v2/notes/extremes/evt_dists/pp.md

 \int_0^T \boldsymbol{S}(y_0;\boldsymbol{\theta})d\tau
 $$

-We can use whatever PDF we want for the marks, e.g., Normal, T-Student, GEVD, GPD, etc.
+We can use whatever PDF we want for the marks, e.g., Normal, LogNormal, or T-Student.
+However, in the literature for extreme values, we typically use the GPD or even the GEVD in some cases.

+**Annual Exceedence Probabilities**.
-We can also do return periods which is from the
+We can also do return periods where try to find the annual exceedence probability or the average recurrence interval.
+See sections [](sec:aep) and [](sec:ari) for more details.
+For our case, as shown in equations [](eq:prob-return) and [](eq:prob-ari) we equate these to our cumulative distribution function.
+After solving for the respective $T_p$ and $T_a$, we arrive at

 $$
 \begin{aligned}